Right To Food UK Commission

 Submit evidence to the Right To Food UK Commission

-Before you continue
+Before you continue:

 Ensure you have read the Call for Evidence.

-Writing your evidence
+Writing your evidence:

-Your submissions should:
+Your submission should:

 • Be concise - if it’s over 3,000 words you should include a short summary as well.